 On the downside, it is not as fast as 5GHz.
 5GHz has faster throughput, but has a shorter range, and doesn’t pass through walls as well as 2.4GHz.
 If you want to increase WiFi internet speed, be sure to use the 5GHz network whenever possible.

-You can log into your home router, enable both frequencies to take advantage of both.
+To increase wifi range from router settings, you can log into your home router, and enable both frequencies to take advantage of both.